• Acessibilidade

 Debates over forms of common property such as knowledge and culture show that public space is to be understood in the broadest terms possible – as that which holds the fabric of experience-ascommunity together.
 Yet it is threatened by exclusions, privileged access and disinformation to the point that it becomes invisible.
 Public property needs to be re-articulated time and again, and is just as precarious as the natural environment, threatened by a predatory economy.

 Turning a Blind Eye investigates recent events in Brazil and worldwide, departing from tensions around the exploitation of urban and natural space.
 The programme has been created with the participation of the general public, students of the School of Missing Studies and universities and organisations in São Paulo.
-The 31st Bienal acts as the site for the project’s creation and research, implementing the educational model of ‘the school’ as a form of mental theatre that may create new horizons of action, production and reflection. – BVDP
+The 31st Bienal acts as the site for the project’s creation and research, implementing the educational model of ‘the school’ as a form of mental theatre that may create new horizons of action, production and reflection. – BVD

 Leia também